JGIBristol/robust-open-analysis-r/_episodes/04-putting-it-together.md

 teaching: 10
 exercises: 50
 questions:
- - "How do all the RMarkdown, Git(hub), and Open Science Framework together to create a reproducible workflow?"
+ - "How do RMarkdown, Git, and Open Science Framework work together for a data analysis?"
 objectives:
-- "To produce a simple example of a reproducible workflow, from writing some analysis, using version control to log changes, and then make it available on the web."
+- "To produce a simple example of a reproducible workflow"
 keypoints:
-- "kajfdlkaj"
+- "Open Science Framework (OSF) is a tool for organising projects and sharing them on the web"
 source: Rmd
 ---